Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

 Here we ask the allocated CPU core to be on a node with GRES ``cpu:intel``.

-4 CPU cores distributed on 2 nodes, 12 hours wallclock time, and 4 gb memory per node.
+4 CPU cores distributed on 2 nodes, 12 hours wallclock time, and 4 GB memory per node.
 --------------------------------------------------------------------------------------

 .. code-block:: bash